 We comprise around 25 staff recruited from the Scottish and UK civil service, academia and the private sector.

 John joined the Commission as its chief executive in May 2017.
 Before he became a civil servant John was Director of the Fraser of Allander Institute at the University of Strathclyde, producing applied economic research for the public sector and economic commentary on Scotland.
 He has been a member of the ESRC Methods and Infrastructure Committee, Strategic Research Board and Impact Sub-Group.
 He was a Policy Fellow at the University of Cambridge’s Centre for Science and Policy between 2015 and 2017.

-Head of Devolved Taxes and Social Security
+Head of Social Security and Public Funding

-Head of Economy, Income Tax and VAT
+Head of Economy and Tax

 David heads up the team producing forecasts of the economy, income tax and VAT.
 David has a decade of experience in tax and forecasting, working in government departments across the UK including HMRC, DECC & BIS (now BEIS) and the Scottish Government, before joining the Commission in early 2017.
 David has a Masters in Economics from the University of Edinburgh with a year spent studying abroad at UC San Diego.

 Susie leads the corporate team, responsible for everything and anything that isn’t forecasting: corporate services, communications, governance and strategy.
 She has 17 years’ experience in the civil service spanning policies as diverse as climate change, children’s rights and criminal justice.
 She led the work to create Food Standards Scotland, supported the establishment of EventScotland and was most recently the Head of Public Bodies Unit in the Scottish Government.
 Susie has an Economics degree from the University of Cambridge.